suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-images-to-users/index.md

   console.log(fileToUpload)

   // Create a formData object so we can send this
-  // to the API that is expecting som form data. const formData = new FormData()
+  // to the API that is expecting some form data. const formData = new FormData()

   // Append a field that is the form upload itself